 Find Your Customers and Connect with Them

 It’s important to note that you can upload your email database to almost every social media platform to find your customers.
 With Facebook Ads Manager, you can create a custom audience.
-Your CRM, combined with social media management software, can let you reach out to, and engage with, those customers almost instantaneously.
+Make sure to choose CRM software that works in unison with your social media management tool to reach out to, and engage with customers almost instantaneously.

 Once you’ve created a custom audience, you can then ask Facebook to create a “lookalike audience.”
 Lookalike audiences are similar to your most valuable audiences.
 That means Facebook can put you in front of more people who are like your current audience.

 Find Your Target Audience in Facebook Groups

 If you’re using Facebook as an individual and you want to find your audience online, use Facebook’s search bar to find groups that match your ideal customer’s interests.
 If you’re providing social media marketing services for multiple clients, find a way to segment those audiences properly so there’s no confusion.

 Tailor Content for Your Target Audience

 Now when you’re done with basic preparations, you can start tailoring best content for them.
 There are several rules for you to remember, taken right from the best social media marketing guides:

 - No more than 1 post of curated content a week